Back to Blog Home

 Replaying Backend Errors using Sentry’s Session Replay

-Session Replay records the web browser, which will only show issues if they happen on the user’s webpage browsing session.
+Session Replay creates a visualization of how users interact with various elements in an app or website.
+In the case of a web application running in a web browser, it will only show issues if they happen during the user’s webpage browsing session.
 As a backend developer, I thought it was a great feature, although I didn’t get to use it much.
 Most of my Sentry Issues and stack traces occur on the backend, which replays don’t observe.

 How to Use Session Replay to Identify Backend Errors